-- Beginning very early in the infant's life, abusive and neglecting parents tend to inaccurately perceive the physical, emotional, and intellectual skills and abilities of their children. - Parental expectations exceed the capabilities of each of their children. - Despite individual differences, children are expected to perform within the same standards parents have set.
+- Beginning very early in the infant's life, abusive and neglecting parents tend to inaccurately perceive the physical, emotional, and intellectual skills and abilities of their children and teens.
+(Why?) - Parental expectations of children often exceed the capabilities of each of their children and teens.
+(Why?) - Despite individual differences, children are expected to perform within the same standards parents have set.
+(Why?) - Adults make grossly inappropriate expectations for the baby to be emotionally selfregulated.
+(Why?) - Children are expected to be "good babies", don't cry, go to sleep on command, not fuss, and to be obedient to parents' wishes/commands.
+(Why?)